roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-13 ****** byCathartico© Vanessa was lying in the bath tub soothing her sore muscles.
+Vanessa was lying in the bath tub soothing her sore muscles.
 She finally got some time to rest from the exhausting days lying behind her.
 Her first days working as the 'Red Rose Whore' were over.

  It had been the most strenuous time of her life.
 But it had also been the worst experience she had ever endured.